julien-arino/3MC-mathematical-modelling-in-biology/README.md

 ## [James Watmough](https://jameswatmough.github.io/) (University of New Brunswick)

-James' material is on his website.
+James' material is on [his website](https://jameswatmough.github.io/).
 I will add links to stuff he mentions here, for convenience.

+- [Lecture 1](https://jameswatmough.github.io/IntroductoryMathematicalBiology/) on the simple death process.

 ## Code directory